 The OFSW has sourced materials from the NIH, professional grant writing consultants, and the literature to create multiple fellowship writing workshops that combine didactic lectures with peer review of participants’ proposals.
 Notification of the workshop dates are sent out via the Graduate Student email list.

 We encourage students to reach out to our office to set up appointments for individualized advice on all topics related to fellowships.
-We can assist at all stages of proposal development; including helping you choose the fellowship that is right for you, brainstorming research topics/hypothesis development, structuring an effective proposal, and lastly we offer professional editing of finalized drafts with advanced notice.
+We can assist at all stages of proposal development; including helping you choose the fellowship that is right for you, brainstorming research topics/hypothesis development, and structuring an effective proposal.
+With advanced notice, we also offer professional editing of finalized drafts.